The treatment for an enlarged prostate gland will depend on the severity of your symptoms.

 Most men with urinary symptoms don't need to have surgery, but it may be an option if other treatments haven't worked.

-Open prostatectomy.
-An open prostatectomy involves removing the prostate gland through a cut in your body.
-This procedure is suitable for men who have an enlarged prostate over a certain size.
+During an open prostatectomy, the prostate gland is removed through a cut in your body.
+It's suitable for men who have an enlarged prostate over a certain size.

-Botulinum toxin.
 This procedure involves injections of botulinum toxin into the walls of the bladder.
-This intervention may help men whose bladder muscle contracts before the bladder fills.
+It may help men whose bladder muscle contracts before the bladder fills.

 This method is suitable for men whose symptoms can't be managed by self-management and medicine, and who can't have – or don't want – cystoplasty or sacral nerve root stimulation.